 *Your mailbox number will be mailed to you with your roommate assignments.

 (Clare Apartments residents' mail should go to 710 8th Street South, La Crosse WI 54601.)

 A. The Viterbo University student identification card is a multipurpose card that every student on campus needs.
 Not only do you need an ID card to identify you as a student at Viterbo, but you will also use this card to access entrances into buildings on campus, to use your meal plan, to do classroom work, to make purchases, and much more.

 A. Each apartment unit is furnished with a dining room table set, couch, chairs, dressers, desks, and bunk beds (twin, extra-long).
 The residence hall rooms are each furnished with bunk beds and mattresses (twin, extra-long), desks, desk chairs, dressers, and wardrobes.
 We encourage you to make your "home away from home" as much yours as possible.
 Feel free to personalize it with linens, lamps, rug(s), etc.

 Q. Can I hang things on my walls?
 If so, what should I use when hanging my favorite poster or decorating my room?

 A. While we encourage personalization of your room or apartment, keep in mind that others will be living in this space after you.
 In Marian Hall (NOT Bonaventure) we recommend using 3M brand strips and adhesive to hang posters and decorations.
 Do not use wallpaper, contact paper, paneling, tacks, nails, screws, or two-sided tape.
-Ceiling cover of any kind is not permitted—including tissue paper, wrapping paper, and/or foil covering.
+Ceiling cover of any kind is not permitted-including tissue paper, wrapping paper, and/or foil covering.
 In Bonaventure Hall, due to peeling paint, we recommend small nails or brads to attach posters, etc., to walls.
 Please limit the number of nail holes in the walls.